Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Introduction

-as a model for the magnetization dynamics $\m=\m(x,t) \in \mathbb{S}^2$ (i.e. $\m$ is a direction field) driven by an external fields $\boldsymbol{h}=h\3$ and currents $\boldsymbol{j}=\beta\3$.
-The parameters $\alpha > 0$ and $\mu \in \R$ are the Gilbert damping factor and the anisotropy constant, respectively.
-A brief overview of the physical background and interpretation of terms is given below in Section \ref{s:model}.
-While the combination of field and current excitations gives rise to a variety of pattern formation phenomena, see e.g. \cite{Bertotti:10, Hoefer:05, Hoefer:13, Kravchuk:13}, not much mathematically rigorous work is available so far, in particular for the dissipative case $\alpha>0$ that we consider.
+The constant up- or down-magnetization states $\m=\pm \3$ are always steady states of \eqref{e:llg} and magnetic domain walls spatially separating these states are of major interest.
+While the combination of field and current excitations gives rise to a variety of pattern formation phenomena, see e.g. \cite{Bertotti:10, Hoefer:05, Hoefer:13, Kravchuk:13, LCC:14}, not much mathematically rigorous work is available so far, in particular for the dissipative case $\alpha>0$ that we consider.
 The case of axial symmetry is not only particularly convenient from a technical perspective.
 It offers at the same time valuable insight in the emergence of space-time patterns and displays strong similarities to better studied dynamical systems such as real and complex Ginzburg-Landau equations.
 In this framework we examine the existence and stability of wavetrain solutions of \eqref{e:llg}, i.e., solutions of the form

 where the complex exponential acts on $\m_0 \in \mathbb{S}^2$ by rotation about the $\3$-axis (cf. Figure~\ref{f:wavetrain} for an illustration).
-We give a complete characterization of wavetrains and their $L^2$-stability.
-We also investigate the existence of their spatial connections, i.e. coherent structures of the form

-and such that $\m_0(\xi) = (\sin \theta(\xi) ,0, \cos \theta(\xi) )$.
-We completely characterize the existence of stationary ($s=0$) and small amplitude coherent structures with $|s|$ above an explicit threshold, and identify fast ($|s|\gg 1$ larger than an abstract threshold) coherent structures.
-The analysis of these kinds of solutions is inspired by and bears similarities with that of the real Ginzburg-Landau equation, which we also briefly discuss.
-The interested reader is referred to the review \cite{AransonKramer:02} and the references therein.

-The small amplitude and fast coherent structures are forms of magnetic domain walls, with the spatially asymptotic states being the constant up- or down-magnetization states ($\m=\pm \3$), or a wavetrain.
-The connections with the wavetrain thus form a spatial interface between constant and precessional states.
+In the special case $\cc=0$ it turns out that \eqref{e:llg} can be transformed to the variational LLG-equation with $\beta=0$: in a rotating frame about the $m_3$-axis with frequency $-\beta/\alpha$ the current dependent term vanishes and $h$ changes to $h-\beta/\alpha$; see \S\ref{s:symc0}.
+This allows for a complete characterization of wavetrains and their $L^2$-stability.